The 12 Strangest Twists In True Crime History

 As if tales of murder aren't weird enough, there are some slayings that get stranger as time keeps passing.

 Weird twists don't just happen in the movies.
-Strange true crimes often take brutal turns out of nowhere: the crooked juror, the letters from serial killers discovered only years later, a memory of something a murder said years ago that now is downright chilling.
-There are countless cases of weird murders that got weirder as more evidence came to light.
+Strange true crimes often take brutal turns out of nowhere: the crooked juror, the letters from serial killers discovered only years later, a memory of something a criminal said years ago that now is downright chilling.
+There are countless weird cases that became weirder as more evidence came to light.

-It goes to prove that no matter how much people think they have something figured out, there’s always something else waiting around the corner - be it a living victim everyone thought was dead or a gruesome murderer who was more evil than anyone realized.
+It goes to prove that no matter how much people think they have something figured out, there’s always something else waiting around the corner - be it a living victim everyone thought passed or a gruesome villain who was more evil than anyone realized.

-The story of Charles Manson, his life, murders, and his "family" is full of more strange twists than an M. Night Shyamalan retrospective, but one of the weirdest twists is the "murder" of Bernard Crowe.
-Before his infamous murders, Manson was in a dispute over drug money with Crowe.
-Worried about the money, and Crowe's affiliation with the Black Panthers, Manson went over to Crowe's apartment and shot him.
+The story of Charles Manson, his life, and his "family" is full of more strange twists than an M. Night Shyamalan retrospective, but one of the weirdest twists is the mystery of Bernard Crowe.
+Before his infamous actions, Manson was in a dispute over drug money with Crowe.
+Worried about the money and Crowe's affiliation with the Black Panthers, Manson went over to Crowe's apartment and shot him.

-Manson thought he killed Crowe, and when he was arrested for the Tate and LaBianca murders of 1969, he included Crowe as one of his victims.
-Except Crowe was alive.
+Manson thought he took Crowe's life, and when he was arrested for the murders of Sharon Tate and the LaBiancas in 1969, he included Crowe as one of his victims.
+However, Crowe was still alive.
 He had never gone to the police about the shooting, never told any of his fellow Black Panthers about it, and never retaliated against Manson, leaving the cult leader to believe Crowe was dead.

 Susan Atkins - a member of the Mason family - wrote in her book The Myth of Helter Skelter that Manson didn't realize Crowe was alive until he was arrested for a crime unrelated to Manson.

-Henley had invited Williams back to Corll's house after she had been attacked by her alcoholic father.
+Henley invited Williams back to Corll's house after her alcoholic father attacked her.
 The two drank and did drugs before going to sleep.
-After waking up in a stoned stupor, Henley discovered Corll had tied up Williams and a teen boy who Henley had brought for Corll the day before.
-Henley himself had been tied up, but Corll let him go after Henley agreed to rape and kill Williams.
-Instead, he shot and killed Corll.
+After waking up in a stoned stupor, Henley discovered that Corll had tied up Williams and a teen boy Henley had brought for Corll the day before.
+Henley himself had been tied up, but Corll let him go after Henley agreed to attack Williams.
+Instead, he shot Corll, ending his life.